sula15/MAD_Project/README.md

 # MAD_Project

+welcome to the MAD project farmer UI

-please see that i have uploaded to my own repository due to an error in the project repo.
+please see that I have uploaded to my own repository due to an error in the project repo.